kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 kubelet must ensure that resources are ready for use on the node before running the first Pod that uses a specific resource instance and make the resource available elsewhere again when the last Pod has terminated that uses it.
-For both operations, kubelet calls a resource node plugin as explained in the next section.
+For both operations, kubelet calls a resource kubelet plugin as explained in the next section.

 Pods that are not listed in ReservedFor or where the ResourceClaim doesn't